-Despite the empirical evidence against pie charts, I continue to see them in some of the world’s most trusted news sources, stock reports, and corporate dashboards, among many other places.
-It is easy to make fun of people’s use of pie charts (like this one!), but I want to be clear that when you hear people recommend avoiding pie charts, it is not some kind of elitist-data-visualization-specialist credence – it is a best practice based in evidence.
-I’ve always viewed the prolific use of pie charts as a huge opportunity to educate and improve the data visualization space.
+Despite the empirical evidence against pie charts, we continue to see them in some of the world’s most trusted news sources, stock reports, and corporate dashboards, among many other places.
+It is easy to make fun of people’s use of pie charts (like this one!), but we want to be clear that when you hear people recommend avoiding pie charts, it is not some kind of elitist-data-visualization-specialist credence – it is a best practice based in evidence.
+We’ve always viewed the prolific use of pie charts as a huge opportunity to educate and improve the data visualization space.
 While graphical methods of statistics date back over 200 years, we still have a lot to improve – which is a great thing for you if you are reading this and are interested in evangelizing the benefits of data visualization.

 To help, here is a simple exercise to illustrate the reduction in time to insight from a pie chart to more appropriate chart types.

 First, have a look at this series of pie charts, showing the sales by department over a four-year period.
 Take 15-30 seconds and think of a couple of insights that the charts provide: